 Whether it’s with your customer base, workforce, business associates, or the world at large, strong CSR efforts will help you forge relationships that can be beneficial to everyone involved.

-The benefits of CSR to companies may be larger than you’d expect.
+The advantages of corporate social responsibility to companies may be larger than you’d expect.

 Stuart Goldstein described this on the same Team Building Saves the World podcast when he pointed out that “it’s actually something that consumers are looking for.”